ulagbulag/openark-demo/README.md

 ## Upload my own Feature

-1. Copy the template (`templates/Custom_Feature.py`) in `pages/` directory and rename it into your feature name.
+1. Copy the template (`templates/Custom_Feature.py`) into `pages/` directory and rename it into your feature name.
 2. Check the TODO-commented lines (`TODO(user): `) and replace them.
 3. Run the server.
 4. You can edit your code while running the server.
-The server can automatically detects the changes and reload them.
+The server can automatically detect the changes and reload them.